 The databases navigates through branch blocks when searching for an index key.

-These blocks contain the indexed key values rowids that point to the associated rows in a table.
+These blocks contain the indexed key values rowids that point to the associated rows.
 The leaf blocks store key values in sorted order so that the database can search efficiently for all rows in a range of key values.

-Index entries are stored in index blocks in the same way as table rows in a data block (see "Data Block Overhead").
-The index entries in the block portion are not stored in binary order, but in a heap.
+Index entries are stored in index blocks in the same way as table rows in a data block The index entries in the block portion are not stored in binary order, but in a heap.

 The database manages the row directory in an index block differently from the directory in a data block.
 The entries in the row directory (not the entries in the body of the index block) are ordered by key value.
 For example, in the row directory, the directory entry for index key